Zeolite is a natural volcanic mineral found in deposits throughout the western half of the United States.

 There are a few factors that determine the absorption/adsorption capabilities of natural Zeolite.
 They are molecular structure, surface area, surface charge density, and cation exchange capacity.
 These factors will determine bulk density and stability under various conditions.
 For example Zeolite may have a higher bulk density after it has adsorbed heavy metals due to the fact it has added matter to itself.
 The smaller the granule size of Zeolite the more it will absorb and adsorb due to the added surface area.

 The varying sizes allow for different industrial applications.
-The smaller the size, the faster absorption will occur.
-Larger granule sizes are useful for water clean-up projects.
-The larger sizes allow for water to flow to the desired back flow pressure.
-For most jobs a mixture of varying granule sizes is necessary for best results.
-Ida-Ore Zeolite is set up to create custom Zeolite mixtures quickly and easily.
+The smaller the size, the faster absorption will occur alongside exponentially increased surface are.
+Larger granule sizes are useful for water clean-up projects or water filters.
+The larger sizes allow for water to flow at higher rates and to the desired back flow pressure.
+We have created custom mixtures or spec material in the past.
+Reach out to us with your inquiries on custom Zeolite mixtures.